Sr. Anne Bizalion

 Former Chief Operating Officer

-Denise Galatas serves as Chief Operating Officer, Senior Executive Officer for Program Design and Development and Special Advisor to the President for Southern Mutual Help Association, Inc. Denise works closely with SMHA’s co-founding CEO Lorna Bourg on organizational management and program oversight, serves as the primary fund developer and is responsible for accountability reporting and managing relationships with many of SMHA’s funders and partners.
+Denise Galatas served as Chief Operating Officer, Senior Executive Officer for Program Design and Development and Special Advisor to the President for Southern Mutual Help Association, Inc. Denise works closely with SMHA’s co-founding CEO Lorna Bourg on organizational management and program oversight, serves as the primary fund developer and is responsible for accountability reporting and managing relationships with many of SMHA’s funders and partners.
 With a BS in Business Administration and MS in Marketing, Denise’s “pre-SMHA” life includes experience in banking, performing arts management, management consulting, and adult vocational education.
 The mother of three and grandmother of four, Denise lives in St. Mary Parish with her fellow empty-nester husband Charles and former shelter cats Tangie and Midnight.

 Assistant to the President

 Andrea Ordodi has more than 27 years’ non-profit experience and 20 years’ of upper- management experience in the private sector.
 She does all of the art and communication for SMHA and is the Assistant to the President.
 She serves on SMHA’s Compliance, NeighborWorks and Business Interruptions and Recovery committees and part of the Rural Recovery Team.

 Financial Affairs Administrator for SMHA